cowwoc/jace/readme.txt

 A few notes:

-    * Notice that address-model isn't prefixed with the double dashes; that's intentional!
+    * Notice that address-model isn't prefixed with a double hyphen; that's intentional!
 If you prefix it, it will not work.
     * You can add "-j %NUMBER_OF_PROCESSORS%" to the bjam parameters.
 This will cause a number of commands to execute in parallel if you've got more cores / CPUs.